1.32.10 Reporting on Event-Related Spending

 1. Internal controls encompass a set of related policies and procedures to provide reasonable assurance that event spending reports are accurate, reliable and comply with applicable laws and regulations.

 2. Program reports: Event spending must meet all requirements of law, executive orders, regulations and all other applicable IRS procedures.
-Travel Management uses reports obtained from the Integrated Financial System (IFS) and Servicewide Training Events Tracking System (STETS) to prepare event spending reports for the Department of the Treasury.
+Travel Management uses reports obtained from the business units and Servicewide Training Events Tracking System (STETS) to prepare event spending reports for the Department of the Treasury.

-3. Program effectiveness: Program effectiveness is measured to ensure accuracy of the information and amounts recorded on source document and compliance with Department of the Treasury reporting requirements.
+3. Program effectiveness: Program effectiveness is measured by ensuring accuracy of the information and amounts recorded on the source document, and compliance with Department of the Treasury reporting requirements.

 Program Controls